Passive Foreign Investment Company (PFIC)

 **Ordinary Income Taxation:** PFICs are subject to ordinary income tax rates on their undistributed earnings.
 This means that U.S. shareholders are taxed on the PFIC’s income as if it were received as a dividend, even if it is not actually distributed.

-Read more How to investigate a company for investment
+Read more How to calculate investment rate for companies

 **Excess Distribution Tax (EDT):** If a U.S. shareholder receives a distribution from a PFIC that exceeds the amount of current-year income and previously undistributed earnings, the excess is subject to an additional 7.5% tax.